jundalisay/sp/content/en/research/gilbert/book-3/chapter-01.md

 Yet sometimes the motion appears slower, when the supporting pin by lapse of time and long voyaging has become somewhat blunt, or the magnetick iron parts have lost, by age or rust, some of their acquired vigour.

 This may also be shown experimentally by the versatory iron of a small sun-dial placed on a very short pin set perpendicular to the surface of the stone, for the iron when touched by a loadstone points toward the poles of the stone and leaves the poles of the earth; for the general and remoter cause is overcome by the particular and powerful cause which is so near at hand.

 Magnetick bodies have of themselves an inclination toward the position of the earth and are influenced by a terrella.

 Two equal stones of equal strength adjust themselves to a terrella in accordance with magnetick laws.
-T

-he iron conceives vigour from the loadstone and is influenced by the magnetical motions.
+The iron conceives vigour from the loadstone and is influenced by the magnetical motions.
 Wherefore true direction is the motion of a magnetick body in regard to the verticity of the earth, the natures of both agreeing and working together toward a natural position and unity.

-We have found out by many experiments that there is a disposing nature, moving them together by reason of their various positions by one form that is common {119}to both, and that in all magnetick substances there is attraction and repulsion.
+There is a disposing nature, moving them together by reason of their various positions by one form that is common to both, and that in all magnetick substances there is attraction and repulsion.

-For both the stone[200] and the magnetick iron arrange themselves by inclination and declination, according to the common position of their nature and the earth.
-And the force of the earth by the virtue of the whole, by attracting toward the poles, and repelling, arranges all magneticks which are unfixed and loose.
-For in all cases all magneticks conform themselves to the globe of the earth in the same ways and by the same laws by which another loadstone or any magneticks do to a terrella.[201]
+For both the stone and the magnetick iron arrange themselves by inclination and declination, according to the common position of their nature and the earth.

+The force of the earth by the virtue of the whole, by attracting toward the poles, and repelling, arranges all magneticks which are unfixed and loose.

+For in all cases all magneticks conform themselves to the globe of the earth in the same ways and by the same laws by which another loadstone or any magneticks do to a terrella.